mk7652/cse15l-lab-reports/labreport3.md

 ## `grep -n`

-The last `grep` command i will be talking about is `grep -n`.
+The last `grep` command I will be talking about is `grep -n`.
 This command takes in a string and searches a given file for it and prints out the lines and the line numbers as well.
 An example of this may be seen below.

 `Mias-Air:stringsearch-data  miakhattar$ grep -n "All five" technical/911report/chapter-1.txt
 34:    While Atta had been selected by CAPPS in Portland, three members of his hijacking team-Suqami, Wail al Shehri, and Waleed al Shehri-were selected in Boston.
 Their selection affected only the handling of their checked bags, not their screening at the checkpoint.
 All five men cleared the checkpoint and made their way to the gate for American 11.
 Atta, Omari, and Suqami took their seats in business class (seats 8D, 8G, and 10B, respectively).
 The Shehri brothers had adjacent seats in row 2 (Wail in 2A, Waleed in 2B), in the firstclass cabin.
 They boarded American 11 between 7:31 and 7:40.
 The aircraft pushed back from the gate at 7:40.